Araozu/thp-web/md/learn/index.md

 <br>

-This page discusses some of the design decitions of the language, if you want to install THP go to the installation guide](/installation-guide)
+This page discusses some of the design decitions of the language, if you want to install THP go to the [installation guide](/installation-guide)

 If you want to learn the language, go to the learn section.